nammacycle/Namma-Bussu/README.md

 What is it the citizens do to get the Bus as a primary mode of commute for bengaluru with reduced price/head - excellent service with access, safety, convenience.

-**Open Sourcing Public Transport System, Organization, Architecture Design in India.**
+**Namma Bussu - Open Sourcing Public Transport System, Organization, Architecture Design in India.**

 **Introduction**